Beijzum/InfoLot/README.md

 - Users should click on "Reserve" on the parking lot page if they want to reserve a parking spot.
 - Users should add to favourites, write reviews, or reserve a parking spot at the parking lot page.
 - Users should confirm a parking spot, review their reservation details, and submit to confirm the reservation.
-- Users should use the hamburger menu to find features, such as their profile, reservations (shows their current reservation), favourites, history, and contact us.
+- Users should use the hamburger menu to find features, such as their profile, reservations (shows their current reservation), favourites, history and contact us.
 - Users should click on the back arrow button on the footer if they want to go to the previous page.
 - Users should click on the home button on the footer if they want to go to the main page.
 - Users should click on the map icon on the footer if they want to view the map.